TAGC-NetworkBiology/ArchiHeart/README.md

 ### Clone the github repository

 Use you favorite method to clone this repository in a chosen folder.
-This will create a folder **ArchiOldHeart** with all the source code.
+This will create a folder **ArchiHeart** with all the source code.
 The following folder and file stucture will be created:

 ```
-ArchiOldHeart
+ArchiHeart
 ├── LICENSE
 ├── README.md
 └── SingleAgeStudy